uniwebcms/framework/docs/deployment-guide.md

 - Transfer a ready-to-publish site to clients

 When you transfer the site, **access persists**—the site retains permanent permission to use your Foundation.

+**Note:** Sites created in the Uniweb App are separate from any local demo sites you created during development.
+Local sites (created with `npx uniweb create --site demo`) are for testing your Foundation locally.
+App sites are for production use with the visual editor.

 ---